jmcnamara/rust_xlsxwriter/README.md

-# rust_xlsxwriter
+# teletypewriter

-A Rust module for writing files in the Excel 2007+ XLSX file format
+A Rust module for writing files in the Excel 2007 XL file format

-This is a work in progress port of the Python library xlsxwriter to Rust.
+This is a work in progress port of the Python library scriptwriter to Rust.